- 01. What drayage actually covers

 - 05. Estimating drayage before you sign anything

 Drayage is the trade show industry's most reliably surprising line item.
-First-time exhibitors see a $2,400 bill for moving their crate from the loading dock to the booth and assume it's a mistake.
+First-time exhibitors see a four-figure bill for moving their crate from the loading dock to the booth and assume it's a mistake.
 It isn't.
-Drayage is a structural cost of every show at every major convention center β but with planning, you can cut it 20β40% without changing what you ship.
+Drayage is a structural cost of every show at every major convention center, and the exact number varies a lot by city, venue, weight, and how your freight arrives β but with planning, you can cut it meaningfully without changing what you ship.
 Here's how it actually works, and the practical levers exhibitors miss.

 What drayage actually covers